cavenditti/yapp/README.md

 ## Usage

-Pipelines are described using yaml files:
+Pipelines are described using in a `pipelines.yml` yaml file.
- - `pipelines.yml` defines the pipelines [required]
+This file contains the pipelines definitions and an optional global config for all the pipelines.

- - `config.yml`		defines a global configuration (e.g. inputs and outputs) for all pipelines.
-Not implemented yet.
+For a complete overview on how to define pipelines se the documentation in the wiki. [coming soon]

 A Pipeline is made up of Jobs.
 A Job represents a step of the pipeline, it takes inputs as parameters and returns a dict of outputs.